B&E Program and Course

 While B Corporations are currently designed for US corporate law,

-Canadian and other national initiatives are being discussed.
 Other conference sessions spanned the range of topics, techniques and

 strategies relevant to regenerative (and